 - ¼ cup brown sugar or maple syrup

 - 1 teaspoon cinnamon

-- 1 tablespoon melted coconut oil or butter
+- 1 tablespoon melted butter or vegan butter

 - cooking spray